ember-learn/ember-blog/content/the-ember-times-issue-171.md

 Ember 3.24 Release 🐹,
-Read the blog on Understanding args in Glimmer Components ✍️, Announcing the launch of the redesigned Ember Blog 🐹, Speakers wanted for EmberConf 2021 📆
+Read the blog on Understanding args in Glimmer Components ✍️, Announcing the launch of the redesigned Ember Blog 🐹, Speakers wanted for EmberConf 2021 📆,
+9 RFCs for Ember 4.0 Milestone 💬,
 ...

 ---